sasilver75/obsidian/Douwe Kiela.md

-Pronounced: Daweh (like Yawh) Keelah (Originally from the Netherlands) One of the "inventors" of [[Retrieval-Augmented Generation]]
+Pronounced: DOW-uh KEE-lah (Originally from the Netherlands.
+DOW like the industrial average.)
+One of the "inventors" of [[Retrieval-Augmented Generation]]